Engee documentation

 end

-This code cannot be executed directly via engee.script.run, until the variables are defined z and b.
-But with @include it can be embedded in a function where these variables are already defined:
+This code cannot be executed directly via engee.script.run, the variables are not defined yet z and b.
+But with @include it can be embedded in a function where these variables are already defined.:

 function foo(z, b)